 If you have bad debts to write-off, it’s important that they are physically written off before 30 June to ensure a tax deduction for the financial year.
 Some business owners think that they are able to do this after the end of the financial year – this is not the case.

 Writing off a bad debt effectively means that you are losing that money straight off your bottom line.
 You can write off a bad debt if it was included in your assessable income for this income year or for an earlier income year.

 It’s also important to be able to show that reasonable steps were taken to try to recover the debt and it is always advisable to have some documentation to this effect.

-While this list isn’t exhaustive, implementing one or some of these measures could significantly affect your tax position for the current financial year.
-If you would like some additional tips on paying less tax, why not get in touch with our tax financial adviser?
+While our list of end of financial year tax tips for business owners isn’t exhaustive, implementing one or some of these measures could significantly affect your tax position for the current financial year.

 If you’re interested to learn more tax tips for business owners or for specific advice tailored to your business situation; Get in touch with a tax financial adviser from Taggart & Partners on (07) 3391 1188 or email us at firstname.lastname@example.org and make sure your business is paying the right amount of tax.